Vegetarians and the May long weekend–not a combination I was looking forward to.

-A few days ago I promised you the menu, and that is coming up in a few days, but in the mean time I thought I might let you know about the menu planning that some meatatarians might consider a monkey wrench.
+A few days ago I promised you the menu, and that is coming up in a few days.
+In the meantime, though, I thought I would let you know about something I’ve not had to deal with before–a separate menu for vegetarians.

 Vegetarians are coming.

 This doesn’t fill me with dread exactly, but the fact is I have not had to cook for vegetarians, and I found out my favorite niece and her friend are coming, neither of which eat meat.
 In addition, she doesn’t like eggs and he doesn’t like cheese, so I need to keep those dietary considerations in mind as well.
 I could foist it off on her mom or grandmom, but the fact is that I admire people who adopt a vegetarian lifestyle.
 They are health-conscious and no animals have to die for them to be fed, so what’s not to like?